descope/node-sdk/README.md

     npm start
     ```

-2. Run a specific example
+2. Run this to start the commonjs example

     ```code bash
     npm i